2014 IFIP World Summit on Indigenous Philanthropy

 REGISTRATION IS NOW OPEN

-Click HERE to take advantage of our Early Bird rates and register today!
+Click HERE and register today!

 International Funders for Indigenous Peoples (IFIP) is excited to announce its next conference, World Summit on Indigenous Philanthropy, will take place September 24 – 26, 2014 in NYC right after the United Nations World Conference on Indigenous Peoples (WCIP).
 This will be the biggest event in IFIP history and we expect it to have a remarkable impact on Indigenous philanthropy.
 The Summit is uniquely positioned to bring together thought leaders, philanthropists, donor agencies, and Indigenous visionaries in a powerful and informative event, resulting in concrete actions that will take Indigenous philanthropy to the next level.